The Difference Between Law Enforcement and Policing

 Concept of Policing

-The idea of policing requires a holistic approach to community service, taking into account the problems that plague a community and working with the people within that community to solve them.
+The term policing has come to mean an approach to fighting crime through community service and problem solving.
+It requires a holistic approach to dealing with crime, taking into account the problems that plague a community and working with the people within that community to solve them.

 Difference Between Law Enforcement and Policing

-In a sense, law enforcement is but one component of policing, one of many tools in the toolbox available to police officers and law enforcement agencies.
+In a sense, law enforcement is but one component of policing—one of many tools in the toolbox available to police officers and law enforcement agencies.

-Whys Does Knowing the Difference Matter?
+Why Does the Difference Matter?

 In the current environment, particularly in the United States, there is a perception that a gulf has emerged between police departments and their communities.
-By focusing solely on law enforcement, as opposed to the holistic approach of community policing, officers risk widening the gulf.
+By focusing solely on law enforcement, as opposed to the holistic approach to community policing, officers risk widening the gulf.

-When police look to work within their communities to solve problems and fight crime together, it encourages participation and ownership for all parties and helps foster trust between officers and the general public.
+Taking a law enforcement-only approach to fighting crime can encourage an us-against-them mentality, both in officers and the members of the public they serve.
+When police look to work within their communities to solve problems and fight crime together, it encourages participation and ownership on behalf of all parties and helps foster trust between officers and the general public.